jcchincheong-bb/The-Knock-Lock/idea/Project-Description.md

 To fully implement the system, a number of requirements related to function, technology and project management have been outlined.

 ### Functional Requirements
-For Knock Knock Lock Box to be a satisfiable product, the following functional requirements must be implemented:
+For Knock Lock Box to be a satisfiable product, the following functional requirements must be implemented:

 - It unlocks within 1-2 seconds when a specific knocking pattern is used on the surface of the box
 - It turns a green LED on and simultaneously plays a simple beep to indicate that the box has been unlocked